mongodb/docs/source/includes/important-set-operator-semantics.rst

 .. including files define |set-operator-name|

-.. important:: |set-operator-name| takes arrays as arguments and treats these arrays as sets. |set-operator-name| ignores duplicate entries in input arrays and produce arrays that contain unique entries.
+|set-operator-name| performs set operation on arrays, treating arrays
+as sets.
+If an array contains duplicate entries, |set-operator-name|
+ignores the duplicate entries. |set-operator-name| ignores the order of the elements.

+.. set-output

+|set-operator-name| filters out duplicates in its result to output an
+array that contain only unique entries.
+The order of the elements in the output array is unspecified.